Kornweiss-Medical-LLC/KMLLC/docs/lactate_protocol.md

 4. Measure blood lactate
 5. Record parameters: resistance setting, cadence, power, heart rate, duration, lactate, rating of perceived exertion.
 6. Lactate should be between 1.7-1.9 mmol/L
-7. If lactate is greater than 2 mmol/L, decrease the resistance
+7. If lactate is greater than 2 mmol/L, decrease the resistance next time.
+If lactate is less than 1.7 mmol/L, increase resistance next time.

 **Protocol to find Zone-2 Using a Treadmill**
 1. Set the treadmill to a brisk but comfortable walking pace.